bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 9°
-- Light Snow
+- Flurries and Breezy
-- 96% humidity
+- 85% humidity
-- 12 mph wind
+- 13 mph wind
-- 92% cloud cover
+- 75% cloud cover
 - 30 AQI 🟩
 - About 10.2 inches of snow on the ground
 - 0.2 inches of rain and 2.51 inches of snow in the past 24 hours